czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 Google wants to solve the user’s problem efficiently and doesn’t want several copies of the same thing in its database.

-### **Do copywriters do research?**
+So should copywriters do research?
+Yes, they should.

-The simple answer to this question is they should.
 Research is the difference between great and mediocre content.

 There are many ways writers might approach the research phrase.
 Some might do all their research upfront and then go to the writing phase.
 Others might research as they go along.

-I don’t think it matters how you approach it as long as the final outcome is what the client wants and speaks to their audience.
+I don’t think it matters how you approach it as long as the final outcome speaks to your client's audience.
+So in this article, I will tell 10 ways to do copywriting research.

-### **Market Research**
+### **1. Market Research**

 During your research, the first thing you should ask yourself is: